workshopdemos/zowe-integration/Transformation.md

 If nothing is running, no worries, click on **Watch ZWEDUMMY** button and the app will fix that.</br>
 Every 10 seconds our app will check the list of running jobs and in case there is no ACTIVE ZWEDUMMY then it will automatically start one using SYSVIEW /S ZWEDUMMY command.

+*The application is now live.
+The ZWEDUMMY Monitor will monitor jobs and if a ZWEDUMMY job is not running, the app will automatically start it for you using SYSVIEW command*

 *Congratulations, you’ve now developed an application that combines the capabilities of SYSVIEW and z/OSMF APIs through the Zowe API Mediation Layer.
 The power of Zowe’s extensibility has made it possible for you to leverage REST APIs in ways that were previously unavailable on the mainframe.*